Note: This report includes forecasting data that is based on baseline historical data.

 Overall tariff elimination under the CPTPP

 Exporters are strongly recommended to work with the local import agent, distributor, and the end-user to make sure the products are in compliance with Japanese regulations and all proper documentation has been completed.
-For more information, please consult the Exporting food out of Canada (Canadian Food Inspection Agency), Step-by-Step Guide to Exporting (The Canadian Trade Commissioner Service) and Standards and Regulations (Japan External trade Organization).
+For more information, please consult the Exporting food out of Canada (Canadian Food Inspection Agency), Step-by-Step Guide to Exporting (The Canadian Trade Commissioner Service) and Standards and Regulations (PDF) (Japan External trade Organization).

 Exporters should also determine the import classification and tariff rate for products.
 The Tariff Finder tool can assist exporters in determining tariff information for specific products and countries where Canada has a free trade agreement.
 Additionally, Japan Customs has a website for requesting an advance ruling on tariff classifications, which is available to importers and related parties.